 Christopher holds an MBA in Healthcare Administration and an undergraduate degree in Ministry.
 He is passionate about healthcare and believes that hospice and palliative care is his true calling.

-Director of Business Development and Operations, Geriatric Specialty Care of Nevada
+Chief Executive Officer, Geriatric Specialty Care of Nevada

 Jeremy received his degree in Business from the University of Nevada, Reno with an emphasis in Logistics and Supply Chain Management.
 He has worked within the field of healthcare for over 20 years, starting in medical records.
 He remains involved at a local and state level with an interest in enhancement of transitional care models, chronic care management, quality improvement and population-based approaches.